well-typed/ghc-events-analyze/doc/blogpost/introducing.md

 Introducing ghc-events-analyze
 ==============================

+`ghc-events-analyze` is a simple Haskell profiling tool that uses GHC's eventlog system.
+It helps with some profiling use cases that are not covered by the existing GHC profiling modes or tools.
+It has two major features:

+ * While `ThreadScope` shows CPU activity across all your *cores*, `ghc-events-analyze` shows CPU activity across all your *Haskell threads*.

+ * It lets you label periods of time during program execution (by instrumenting your code with special trace calls) and then lets you visualize those time periods or get statistics on them.

-`ghc-events-analyze` is an alternative visualization tool for eventlogs.
-It shows CPU activity across all your threads, and supports visualizing arbitrary user events.
-It is very useful for profiling code when ghc's own profiler is not available, or when you need to trace profiling information over time (as opposed to totals).
+It is very useful for profiling code when ghc's normal profiling mode is not available, or when using profiling mode would perturb the code too much.
+It is also useful when you want time-profiling information with a breakdown over time rather than totals for the whole run.

+We developed the tool at Well-Typed while working on client projects where we had profiling needs that were not covered by the existing tools.
+We are releasing the tool in the hope that it will be useful to others.

 Motivating Example
 ------------------